Hello and welcome to the podcast of the Lotus Eaters.

 That's how they feel.

-Yes, and I think that's genuine.
+So I think that's genuine.

-But they often play that out, so you're yeah, you're you're right.
+But they often play that out.

-So um you know, uh, one of the commentators says uh dread dreadnought log, uh it bugs me when people say that Trump doesn't do anything when he's constantly being harassed by lawsuits, internal sabotage, and 50 fires around him.
+It bugs me when people say that Trump doesn't do anything when he's constantly being harassed by lawsuits, internal sabotage, and 50 fires around him.

-Look, I agree completely, I agree completely.
+Look, I agree completely.

-Um but these are militant organizations that are mobilizing for a big escalation.
+But these are militant organizations that are mobilizing for a big escalation.

-Like the priority must be domestic rather than Israel, Venezuela, Mexico, etc.
+Yeah, I mean, and so the priority must be domestic rather than Israel, Venezuela, Mexico, etc.

 Mexico just sort of seal it off as much as you can.

-Obviously, that's that that's very important.
+Obviously, that's very important.

 But the domestic pressure is huge, and that must be factored into your thinking.

-Uh Pavion P says, have you seen this?
+Paviom P says, have you seen this?

 Have you heard about this?

-There's an up and coming YouTube channel called State of Politics.
+There's an up-and-coming YouTube channel called State of Politics.

 Very based.